 This is sufficient as an answer, but you may be asked to find the exact values by putting the expressions into your calculator and getting a decimal.
 Doing this, we get that and

-It is possible to end up with a negative value inside the square root of the quadratic formula.
-Normally, you consider square roots of negative numbers to be invalid.
-However, while solving the quadratic formula you must recognize them as imaginary roots.
+It is possible to end up with a negative value inside the square root in the quadratic formula.
+In real numbers, square roots of negative numbers are not defined.
+In this situation, the solutions are imaginary roots.

 For a review of imaginary numbers, see the chapter [Imaginary and complex numbers.]